-Alzheimer's: Alzheimer's disease (AD) is an age-related autoimmune disorder that presents with a progressive loss in recent memory and deterioration of brain functions.
-The brain of a patient with AD has deposits called senile plaques of amyloid-beta-peptide, intracellular neurofibrillary tangles that consist of tau protein and a loss of neurons that innervate the hippocampus.
-In Alzheimer's disease (AD) there is evidence that neurotoxicity is caused by CNS inflammatory processes.
+Alzheimer's: Alzheimer's disease (AD) is an age-related autoimmune disorder that presents with a progressive loss in memory and deterioration of cognitive functions.
+The brain of an individual with AD exhibits extracellular senile plaques of amyloid-betapeptide, intracellular neurofibrillary tangles that consist of tau protein and a loss of basal forebrain cholinergic neurons that innervate the hippocampus.
+In Alzheimer's disease (AD) there is increasing evidence that neurotoxicity is mediated by CNS inflammatory processes.
 Central nervous system (CNS) inflammation may predate the development of senile plaques and neurofibrillary tangles in AD and may prove to be a more sensitive marker of prodromal AD.
 Epidemiological studies suggest a protective effect of NSAIDs against development of AD.
-Patients with Alzheimer's have lower levels of anti-beta-amyloid antibodies.

-In a study, Yale university investigators treated eight patients with IVIg.
-Of the eight treated patients, seven had completed six months of treatment.
-All the patients treated with IVIg improved and the disease showed a reversal in them, similar results were reported in a second study with IVIg in Alzheimer's patients done in Europe.

-Another study found an increased incidence of the infection Chlamydia pneumoniae in the brains of deceased Alzheimer's patients.
-This made a team from McMaster University in Canada to treat 101 patients with Doxycycline and Rifampin, or dummy pills for three months.
+Individuals with Alzheimer's have lower levels of anti-beta-amyloid antibodies.
+In a study, Yale university investigators treated eight individuals.
+Of the eight treated individuals, seven have completed six months of treatment.
+All the individuals treated with IVIg improved and the disease showed a reversal in them, similar results were reported in a second study with IVIg in Alzheimer's individuals done in Europe.
+Another study found an increased incidence of the infection Chlamydia pneumoniae in the brains of deceased Alzheimer's individuals.
+This made a team from McMaster University in Canada to treat 101 individuals either with doxycycline and rifampin, or dummy pills for three months.
 Those given antibiotics showed significantly less mental decline.
-The authors conclude that a three-month course of 200mg Doxycycline and 300mg Rifampin results in less worsening in cognitive with Alzheimer's disease.
+The authors conclude that a three-month course of 200mg doxycycline and 300mg rifampin results in less worsening in cognitive with Alzheimer's disease.
 These result likely represents a halt in disease progression, there was significantly less worsening in cognitive function at six months in the antibiotic group than in the placebo group.

-A study reported by researchers from the University of Manchester in British Medical Journal, showed a high number of small strokes happening in Alzheimer's patients in just within an hour.
-These can result from inflammation within the small blood vessels in the brain.
-The observation strengthens the infectious relationship of Alzheimer's disease.
-We can conclude that the infecting agent Chlamydia pneumonia by molecular mimicary is turning on the immune system to attack blood vessels.
-Recent studies show a role for circulating beta-amyloidal peptide in small blood vessels of the brain causing white matter disease.
-White matter consists of axons (wires) connecting the neurons (brain cells) in the grey matter.
-Homocysteine, another marker of inflammation has been found to be elevated in patients with AD.
-The patients with elevated homocysteine were also deficient in vitamin B-12.
+A recent study reported by researchers from the University of Manchester in British Medical Journal, showed a high number of small strokes happening in Alzheimers individuals just within an hour.
+This can strengthen the infectious relationship of alzheimers disease.
+We can conclude that the infecting agent Chlamydia pneumoniae by molecular mimicary is turning on the immune system to attack blood vessels.
+Recent studies show a role for circulating beta-amyloid peptide in small blood vessels of the brain causing white matter disease.

+Homocysteine, another marker of inflammation has been found to be elevated in individuals with AD.
+These individuals were also deficient in vitamin B12.
 Aluminum has been reported to cause alzheimers like dementia, in a large number of cases which developed in Guam the problem was resolved after changes in the diet of the local people.
-Symptom: Memory loss for recent events, names, numbers, are the early symptoms of Alzheimers.
-People have difficulty recalling recent events, names, and numbers.
-They can talk slowly, are easily agitated walk slowly and in later disease behavior issues will increase.
-Diagnosis: There are no routine tests to confirm Alzheimer's, so it's a clinical diagnosis based upon symptoms of recent memory loss.
+Symptom: Memory loss for recent events is the only symptom of Alzheimers.
+People have difficulty recalling recent events of two or three weeks ago.
+They can talk normally, walk without problems and have no behavior issues in early stages of the disease.

-Tests
+Diagnosis: There are no routine tests to confirm Alzheimers so it's a clinical diagnosis based upon symptoms.
+All tests done on individuals are usually reported normal except;

-- FDG PET scan shows hypometabolism of the parietal and temporal lobes - EEG.
-In Alzheimer's EEG will show exaggerated photic driving responses.
-In 60 consecutive patients at NIH with Alzheimer's had these phenomena. - Homocysteine, Folic acid & B-12 levels need to be tested for vitamin deficiency. - Check IgG levels and IgG-subclass levels. (to screen for immunodeficiency) - MRI scans of the head, to look for atrophy in the brain, strokes and hydrocephalus. - Screen for Celiac disease. (please see section on Celiac Disease & whipples disease) - E.S.R and CRP if elevated suggest inflammation.
+- EEG.
+In early disease EEG will show exaggerated photic driving responses.
+We reviewed more then 60 consecutive individuals at NIH with Alzheimers and every individual had this phenomena. - FDG PET scan shows hypometabolism of the parietal and temporal lobes in Alzheimer's disease. - Homocysteine, Folic acid & B-12 levels need to be tested for deficiency. - Check IgG levels and IgG-subclass levels. (to screen for immunodeficiency) - MRI scan of the head, to look for cereral atrophy in the brain, strokes. - Anti-Gliadin antibodies to screen for Celiac disease.